shivapoudyal/test/README.md

 **Overview**

-This db-password-rotation-script is the automated process of Rotating the mysql database users and also it will change the mysql user details in **Secret Manager** such **username** and **password** that is being used by any application or service .
+This db-password-rotation-script is the automated process of Rotating the mysql database users and also it will change the mysql user details in **Secret Manager** such **username** and **password** that is being used by any application or service.

+This script written in Python.

 **How this automation can expedite the db password rotation process**